e1quem/LML/README.md

 user_dir_avg   : 1.20                           avg_rating: 3.64
 ```

-**Figure 5: SHAP Dependence for Absolute Model Major Features**
+**Figure 6: SHAP Dependence for Absolute Model Major Features**
 <p align="center">
   <img src=out/art/Absolute_avg_rating_SHAP_dependence.svg width="400">
   <img src=out/art/Absolute_rating_skew_SHAP_dependence.svg width="400">
 </p>

-**Figure 6: SHAP Dependence for Delta Model Major Features**
+**Figure 7: SHAP Dependence for Delta Model Major Features**
 <p align="center">
   <img src=out/art/Delta_like_view_ratio_SHAP_dependence.svg width="400">
   <img src=out/art/Delta_rating_skew_SHAP_dependence.svg width="400">
 </p>

-For model accuracy, we focus on the minimum and maximum difference between observed and estimated values **[Figure 7]**.
-On the right are those for which our prediction was accurate; on the left are the movies for which Karsten's rating is inconsistent with his previous notes for similar films according to our model.
-When plotting the distribution of observed and estimated ratings **[Figure 8] [Figure 9]**, we notice that our model *1.* manages to be extremely pessimistic for certain movies, *2.* is overly optimistic for movies in the 1 to 3.5 range and *3.* isn't optimistic enough for "excellent" movies in the 4.5 to 5 range.
-This can be explained by the -0.95 skewness of Karsten's ratings: this user has a noticeable skew towards high ratings.
-The model hence manages to understand why this user really dislikes certains movies, but struggles to identify what distinguishes a 4.5/5 from a 5/5 movie.
+For model accuracy, we focus on the minimum and maximum difference between observed and estimated values **[Figure 8]**.
+On the right are those for which our predictions were accurate; on the left are the movies for which Karsten's ratings are - according to our model - inconsistent with his previous notes for similar films.
+When plotting the distribution of observed and estimated ratings **[Figure 9] [Figure 10]**, we notice that our model *1.* manages to be extremely pessimistic for certain movies, *2.* is overly optimistic for movies in the 1 to 3.5 range and *3.* isn't optimistic enough for "excellent" movies in the 4.5 to 5 range.
+This can be explained by the -0.95 skewness of Karsten's ratings: this user has a noticeable bias towards high ratings.
+The model hence manages to understand why this user sometimes (rarely) really dislikes certains movies, but struggles to identify what distinguishes a 4.5/5 movie from one that is "worth" half a point more.

-**Figure 7: Accuracy of 20 Best and Worst Estimations**
+**Figure 8: Accuracy of 20 Best and Worst Estimations**
 ```
 min(difference)                               max(difference)
 ------------------------------------------------------------------------------------------